pavelsaman/Basket/README.md

                      be used with --list.
     --dates         Prints when items were added along with their names.
 Could be used with --list.
+    --send          Sends a pretty printed shopping list to a given email addr.
+If the result (e.g. after applying filters) is an empty shopping list, the email won't be sent.

     --usage         Prints the usage line.
     --help          Prints this message.